vishalcloudyuga/dcos-docs/1.9/administration/debugging/quickstart.md

 - A container launched by using the [DC/OS Universal container runtime](/docs/1.9/usage/containerizers/).

+# Launch a long running Bash session on an agent node inside of a container

-# dcos task exec --interactive --tty task-exec-test_<unique-id> bash
+dcos task exec --interactive --tty task-exec-test_<unique-id> bash

 In this example, a long running job app is launched and then a TTY process is launched inside of its task container for debugging.

 1. Deploy and run a job app with the DC/OS CLI:

     1. Create the following app definition and save as `⁠⁠⁠⁠test-job.json`.
+This specifies a sleep job that runs for `10000000` seconds.

         ```bash
         {